From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Introduction

 Given the difficulties of handling variations in facial images captured in real scenarios, especially the diverse aging patterns across individuals, both age estimation and AIFR rely on robust and generalized age feature extraction \cite{sawant2019age}.
 In particular, age estimation focuses on leveraging age features directly, while AIFR requires minimizing the impact of age variations to prioritize identity features.

-Despite the importance of generalized age features, current age feature extraction methods mainly rely on conventional supervised learning, where models are designed to capture facial features associated with aging by directly mapping them to age labels \cite{xia2020multi}.
-A common approach involves using deep neural networks to automatically learn age features such as skin texture, wrinkles, and facial structure changes \cite{wang2022improving, korban2023taa}.
-While these methods have demonstrated success in controlled datasets and environments, they fall short of generalizing to diverse scenarios with unfamiliar variability in aging patterns across individuals \cite{akbari2021does}.
+Despite the importance of generalized age features, current age feature extraction methods mainly rely on conventional supervised learning, where models are designed to capture facial features associated with aging by directly mapping them to training labels \cite{xia2020multi}, learning particular features tied to the age distributions and demographic characteristics in the training data \cite{rothe2018deep}.
+A common approach involves using deep neural networks to automatically learn age features, such as skin texture, wrinkles, and changes in facial structure \cite{wang2022improving, korban2023taa}.
+While these methods have demonstrated success in controlled datasets and environments, they fall short of generalizing to diverse scenarios with unfamiliar variability in aging patterns across individuals \cite{akbari2020distribution, akbari2021does}, yielding poor alignment of samples from the same class on unseen data \cite{huang2023towards}.

-To elaborate, one of the main challenges in age feature extraction is overfitting.
-Models trained with conventional supervised learning techniques optimize loss functions to closely match the training data, thus learning highly specific features tied to the age distributions and demographic characteristics in that data \cite{rothe2018deep}.
-This hampers their ability to generalize to unseen data, particularly in diverse environments where aging processes vary significantly across individuals \cite{akbari2020distribution}.

 Additionally, models trained with conventional supervised learning techniques often struggle to capture the inherent continuity and progression of age-related changes \cite{ramanathan2009age}.
-Most supervised approaches treat each sample independently, disregarding the sequential and gradual nature of the aging process \cite{rothe2018deep, wang2022improving}.
+Most supervised approaches treat each sample independently, disregarding the ordinal nature of the aging process \cite{rothe2018deep, wang2022improving}.
 This inability to capture smooth transitions in facial features over time can result in inconsistent or unrealistic predictions that do not reflect the continuous nature of aging \cite{othmani2020age}.